XanaduAI/strawberryfields/.github/CONTRIBUTING.md

-Strawberry Fields is a collaborative effort with the quantum photonics and quantum computation community - while we will continue working on adding new and exciting features to Strawberry Fields, we invite you to join us and suggest improvements, research ideas, or even just to discuss how Strawberry Fields fits into our workflow.
+Strawberry Fields is a collaborative effort with the quantum photonics and quantum computation community - while we will continue working on adding new and exciting features to Strawberry Fields, we invite you to join us and suggest improvements, research ideas, or even just to discuss how Strawberry Fields fits into your workflow.

 ## How can I get involved in the community?